naivomah3/yellowpage-harvesting/README.md

 ## Installation

-This is an implementation of a Python [Scrapy](https://scrapy.org/) web crawler in which I use [Splash](https://splash.readthedocs.io/en/stable/index.html) to load and render Javascript embedded on pages and [Docker](https://www.docker.com/) container as a middleware serving the rendered pages.
+This is an implementation of a Python [Scrapy](https://scrapy.org/) web crawler in which I use [Splash](https://splash.readthedocs.io/en/stable/index.html) to load and render Javascript embedded on pages and [Docker](https://www.docker.com/) container as a middleware serving the **fully rendered**(includes the necessary javascript events embedded on different components) pages.

 ```bash